 Breastfeeding is instinctual and often occurs without any special help, especially after a gentle birth.
 Even with an optimal birth, though, breastfeeding challenges can come up.
-Using a gentle, client-centered approach, I offer home and office visits for latch issues, low milk supply, infections and complex problems.
-Since I am a prescriber, I can write prescriptions for milk-boosting medications as needed, and also have lots of experience with herbal milk enhancers as well.
-See more specifics about how to know if you need a lactation visit, and how to prepare for the visit on the FAQ page.
+Using a client-centered approach, I offer home and office visits for latch issues, low milk supply, infections and complex problems.

 What Do I Bring to My Appointment?

 Our clinic does not bill insurance.
 Since I am an out-of-network provider for many insurance companies, I can give you a Superbill to submit to your insurance company at every visit.
 However, you will have to do the legwork on getting reimbursement.
 I accept credit, debit and HSA cards, checks and cash.